Project Resource Management: The Ultimate Guide

 Effective project resource management can bring many benefits.
 This includes more successful project delivery and smoother agency operations.

 This is backed up by data, as survey results by the Panorama Consulting Group show that 83% of agencies that track ROI met their project expectations with the right resource management software.
-The main benefits of resource management included increased productivity or efficiency (78%), removing silos (78%), improved customer experience (70%), real-time data (66%), and standardization (58%).
+The main benefits of enterprise resource planning included increased productivity or efficiency (78%), removing silos (78%), improved customer experience (70%), real-time data (66%), and standardization (58%).

 But how does project resource management contribute to all of these factors?
 By helping agencies address the following challenges: